webiny/docs.webiny.com/docs/webiny-apps/security/development/api/graphql-helpers/has-scope.md

 ---
 id: has-scope
-title: hasScope Helper
+title: hasScope
 sidebar_label: hasScope
 ---

-After setting up a security scope for a specific user via the Roles form, there is a helper function `hasScope` to check if a user has a specific scope.
-This can be used in order to determine whether a GraphQL field can be accessed by the user.
+Along with the [hasRole](/docs/webiny-apps/security/development/api/scopes), you can also utilize the `hasScope` helper function, which enables you to specify the security scope that the user must possess in order to be able to access a specific field in your GraphQL schema.

+> To learn more about security scopes, click [here](/docs/webiny-apps/security/development/api/scopes).

+The following example shows a complete definition of a simple GraphQL schema (defined using the `graphql-schema` plugin), with the `hasScope` helper function used in the `security` section.

 ```js
 import gql from "graphql-tag";